shivannis/xandr-docs-public/xandr-docs/curate/manage-your-username-and-password.md

 ---
 title: Microsoft Curate - Manage Your Username and Password
-description: This page walks you through steps to retrieving your username if you cannot sign in to Microsoft Curate, and steps to reset your password. ms.date: 11/14/2023
+description: This page walks you through steps to retrieve your username if you cannot sign in to Microsoft Curate, and steps to reset your password. ms.date: 11/14/2023

 ---